South East Coast Ambulance Service NHS Foundation

-Feedback from staff already using the new system at the Trust’s
+Feedback from staff training on the new system has been very

-EOC East has been very positive.
-In addition to improved
+positive.
+In addition to improved reliability and performance,

 SECAmb Executive Director of Operations Joe Garcia said: “We’re

-West.
-The system will be of huge benefit to the EOC staff and
+will be of huge benefit to the EOC staff and ultimately the

-ultimately the patients who we provide a service to.
-It is already
+patients that we provide a service to.
+It will greatly enhance the

-enhancing the information capabilities to plan and forecast
+information capabilities to plan and forecast activity, being a

 “A huge amount of work has led up to this point and I would like